OMC's Sports Medicine & Athletic Performance team delivers high-quality care in a high-energy environment for all athletes, all sports, and all ages.

 Wes Emmert, ATC (Retired), CSCS

-Wes is our sports and athletic performance coordinator.
+Wes is our sports and athletic performance lead.
 He received his Bachelor of Science degree from Michigan State University and attended graduate school in exercise science at the University of Nebraska—Lincoln.
 Prior to moving to Rochester, Wes was the strength and conditioning coach at Boston College for 12 years.
 Wes has over 30 years as a certified athletic trainer and strength and conditioning specialist, working with athletes of all levels and the general population.
 He trains athletes one-on-one, as well as teams.
 Wes also is certified in Functional Movement Screening (FMS), the 7-point movement screen designed to identify dysfunctional movement patterns and asymmetries within the body.

 Steve is a lead skating and hockey trainer.
 He brings a high level of hockey and coaching experience to OMC offering energy, enthusiasm, and passion to the Sports Medicine and Athletic Performance hockey programs.
 Nelson grew up in Albert Lea, MN, where he began his hockey career.
 After completing high school, he was drafted by the Junior A North Iowa Huskies of the USHL.
 In his two seasons, Nelson helped win the Junior A National Championship and played in the North South All-Star game.
 After Junior A hockey, Nelson played Division I hockey for the WCHA’s Colorado College Tigers.
 During those four years, Nelson’s accomplishments included being named to the All Academic team, playing for the USA’s Team Colorado against Team Canada in the Mexico Festival Exhibition Games, and helping to win the WCHA league champions’ McNaughton Cup.